AnSwErYWJ/CLab/README.md

-leap_year.c:check whether a year is leap year. fabonacci.c:displaying Fibonacci sequence up to nth term where n is entered by user. palindrome.c:check whether a number is palindrome or not.
+leap_year.c:check whether a year is leap year. fabonacci.c:displaying Fibonacci sequence up to nth term where n is entered by user. palindrome.c:check whether a number is palindrome or not. prime.c:check whether a number is prime or not.